wp-plugins/wp-demo-builder/README.txt

 == Changelog ==

+= 1.3.1 =
+* Add a message to show to user how to sign up for free at the first time

 = 1.3.0 =
 * Add the function to force user to update the plugin to the latest version
 * Fix some of security errors